The browser is not supported

 "Take some time at the beginning to practise your forehand and backhand alone on the wall.
 Play the ball against it again and again with soft, controlled strokes - this will give you a better feel for the right hitting point and timing."

 You don't need much for your first match, but the right equipment still makes a difference.
-This is part of the basic padel equipment:
+See below for all the equipment you need for your first match.

 The padel racket: